mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ### 3.d: Selection of UViGs

-Finally, MuDoGeR retrieves all the previously created files and creates a summary table for the recovered viral contigss.
+Finally, MuDoGeR retrieves all the previously created files and creates the ```sample_name/viruses/final_outputs/``` folder.
 A quality filter is also applied.

-The ```viruses_summary.tsv``` contains the compiled information from each potential viral contig (original_contig, uvig_length, provirus, proviral_length, gene_count, viral_genes, host_genes, checkv_quality, miuvig_quality, completeness, completeness_method, contamination, kmer_freq, warnings, putative_host, and likelihood).
-The ```Uvigs_high_quality.tsv``` is a subset from ```viruses_summary.tsv``` with only defined UViGs.
+The ```putative_vir_contigs_summary.tsv``` contains the compiled information from each putative viral contig (original_contig, uvig_length, provirus, proviral_length, gene_count, viral_genes, host_genes, checkv_quality, miuvig_quality, completeness, completeness_method, contamination, kmer_freq, warnings, putative_host, and likelihood).
+The ```uvigs_high_quality_summary.tsv``` is a subset from ```putative_vir_contigs_summary.tsv``` with only defined UViGs.

 ## Module 3: Final Considerations

+By the end, MuDoGeR parses the outputs from all used tools and outputs the following comprehensive results to the ```sample_name/viruses/final_outputs/``` folder.
+Please go to the [understand outputs](https://github.com/mdsufz/MuDoGeR/blob/master/understand_main_outputs.md) to better understand MuDoGeR results.

+After a successful run of Module 3 you should have the following folder structure:

-After successfully running step 3.a, you should have the following folder structure:
+After step 3.a is finished, you should have the following folder structure:

 ```console
 sample_name